17 Unique Strengths That Give Introverts the Upper Hand

 Yuri Arcurs peopleimages.com

 Introverts don’t just blurt out the first thing that comes to mind.
 They process information deeply before responding, leading to more thoughtful and impactful contributions.
-This measured approach can make them excellent decision-makers and advisors, as their words carry the weight of careful consideration.
+That measured approach can make them excellent decision-makers and advisors, as their words carry the weight of careful consideration.

 3. They’re self-sufficient.